OpenTechSchool/python-beginners/de/_sources/getting_started.txt

 :program:`python` executable.
 It will execute that file instead of launching the interactive interpreter.

 **Let's try that**.
 Create a file :file:`hello.py` in your current directory with your favorite text editor and write the print command from above.
 Now save that file.
-On Linux or OS X, you can also run :kbd:`touch hello.py` to create an empty file to edit.
+On Linux or OS X, you can also run ``touch hello.py`` to create an empty file to edit.
 To run this file with python, it's pretty easy:

 .. code-block:: bash